danwing/authenticating-network/draft-wing-opsawg-authenticating-network.md

 to that encrypted DNS server, completes the TLS handshake and performs public key validation of the presented certificate as normal.

-The client can associate the WiFi network name (SSID) and the Basic Service Set Identifier (BSSID) with the encrypted DNS server's identity (TLS SubjectAltName) that was learned via [DNR] or [DDR].
+The client can associate the network name with the encrypted DNS server's identity that was learned via [DNR] or [DDR].
+The type of the network name is dependent on the access technology to which the endpoint is attached.
+For networks based on IEEE 802.11, the network name will be the SSID of the network and the Basic Service Set Identifier (BSSID).
+For 3GPP access-based networks, it is the Public Land-based Mobile Network (PLMN) Identifier of the access network, and for 3GPP2 access, the network name is the Access-Network Identifier (see [RFC7839]).
+If DDR is used for discovery, the client would have to perform verified discovery (see Section 4.2 of [DDR]) and the encrypted DNS server identity will be the encrypted DNS server's IP address.
+If DNR is used, the encrypted DNS server identity will be Authentication Domain Name (ADN).

 > todo: Improve the discussion, below, of multiple BSSIDs.
 The existing text handles joining and re-joining SSID+BSSID, but